erfanzar/EasyDeL/docs/EasyAttentionExample.md

 1. Flash Attention TPU known as "flash"
 2. Flash Attention GPU known as "cudnn"
 3. Ring Attention to Support higher context length such 1 Million or above known as "ring"
-4. Normal Attention which use flax.linen.attention with shard map known as "normal"
+4. Normal Attention which use flax.linen.attention with shard map known as "vanilla"
 5. Splash Attention on TPUs which is known as "splash"
+6. Local Ring attention via "local_ring"
+7. Wise Ring attention via "wise_ring"
+8. sharded Attention with shard map known as "sharded_vanilla"

 ## Example of Using Flash Attention on TPU